Dr. Teeth and the Electric Mayhem

 The band's first film role was performing the song "Can You Picture That?" in The Muppet Movie.
 They also performed "Night Life" and participated in "The Happiness Hotel" in The Great Muppet Caper and performed "Jingle Bell Rock" in A Muppet Family Christmas.
 They appeared in The Muppets Take Manhattan (sans Lips) where Dr. Teeth sang "You Can't Take No For An Answer".
-Following the deaths of two of the group's puppeteers, Jim Henson (Dr. Teeth) and Richard Hunt (Janice), they were limited to brief instrumental background music for years.
-However, Dr. Teeth and the Electric Mayhem backed Miss Piggy for a song in The Muppets' Wizard of Oz and performed alongside Miley Cyrus in the Studio DC: Almost Live television special.
-They have been a mainstay in the Muppets' viral video efforts of the 2010s and have (with Lips) a featured role on The Muppets as the house band on the show-within-a-show Up Late with Miss Piggy.
-In 2015, they released two music videos for "Jungle Boogie" (featuring Sam Eagle) and "Kodachrome".
+Following the deaths of two of the group's puppeteers, Henson and Hunt, they were limited to brief instrumental background music throughout the 1990s.
+However, the Electric Mayhem backed Miss Piggy for a song in The Muppets' Wizard of Oz and performed alongside Miley Cyrus in the 2008 Studio DC: Almost Live television special.
+They have been a mainstay in the Muppets' viral video efforts of the 2010s and have a featured role in 2015's The Muppets as the house band on the show-within-a-show Up Late with Miss Piggy.
+The same year, they released two music videos for "Jungle Boogie" (featuring Sam Eagle) and "Kodachrome".

-An Electric Mayhem "live" tour with audio-animatronic versions of the puppets and rock band My Morning Jacket performing the characters was proposed by The Walt Disney Company but ultimately abandoned.
+An Electric Mayhem "live" tour with audio-animatronic versions of the puppets and rock band My Morning Jacket performing the characters was proposed in he 2000s by The Walt Disney Company but ultimately abandoned.
 The band performed a live five-song set at the Outside Lands Music and Arts Festival on August 6, 2016.

-The Muppets Mayhem, a new series about the Electric Mayhem was ordered by Disney+ in March 2022.
-The series will be developed and written by Adam F. Goldberg, Bill Barretta and Jeff Yorkes and, Lilly Singh and Tahj Mowry will star.